Montana Army National Guard Rescues Three Hikers From Absaroka-Beartooth Wilderness

 |Downloads:

-This work, Montana Army National Guard Rescues Three Hikers From Absaroka-Beartooth Wilderness [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Montana Army National Guard Rescues Three Hikers From Absaroka-Beartooth Wilderness, by MAJ Ryan Finnegan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.